 8. Changes in Land Use

-If the land is used to grow a biofuel feedstock, it has to be cleared of native vegetation, which then leads to ecological damage done in three ways.
+Land used to grow biofuel feedstock has to be cleared of native vegetation, which leads to ecological damage.

-First, the damage is caused by destroying local habitat, animal dwellings, micro-ecosystems, and reduces the overall health of natural resources of the region.
+The damage is caused by destroying local habitats, animal dwellings, and micro-ecosystems and reducing the overall health of the region’s natural resources.

-The native forest is almost always better at removing CO2 from the atmosphere than a biofuel feedstock partly because the CO2 remains trapped and is never released by burning as with fuel stock.
+The native forest is always better at removing CO2 from the atmosphere than a biofuel feedstock partly because the CO2 remains trapped and is never released by burning as with fuel stock, and hence Carbon debt is created.

-Secondly, the damage is done in the carbon debt created.
-When it is needed to deforest an area and prepare it for farming as well as to plant the crop, this leads to the production of greenhouse gases and puts the region at a net positive GHG production even before a single biofuel is produced.
+Sometimes we need to deforest an area, prepare it for farming, and plant the crop; this produces greenhouse gases and puts the region at a net positive GHG production even before a single biofuel is produced.

 Estimates have shown that deforesting native land can actually produce a carbon debt that can take up to 500 years to repay.

-Finally, changing land to an agricultural status almost always means fertilizers are going to be used to get the most yields per area.
-The problem is runoff and other agricultural pollution.
+Finally, changing land to an agricultural status almost always means fertilizers will be used to get the most yields per area.
+This leads to problems of water pollution and other agricultural pollution.

-Thus, creating more farmland is likely to damage waterways and energy used in treatment plants, and other mitigation strategies lead to an even larger carbon debt.
+Thus, creating more farmland will likely damage waterways and energy used in treatment plants and other mitigation strategies, which lead to an even larger carbon debt.

 9. Global Warming

-The biofuels, which are mostly hydrogen and carbon, burning them produce carbon dioxide, which contributes to global warming.
-It is true that biofuels produce less GHG emissions than fossil fuels, but that can only serve to slow global warming and not stopping or reversing it.
+It is true that biofuels produce less GHG emissions than fossil fuels, but that can only serve to slow global warming and not stop or reverse it.

 Therefore, biofuels may be able to help ease our energy needs, but they won’t solve all of our problems.
-It can only serve as substitutes for the short term as we invest in other technologies.
+It can only be a short-term substitute as we invest in other technologies.

 10. Weather Problem